ultral/ultral.github.io/it/ansible-testing-en.md

 ### Prefix role variables

-It makes sense to use the role name as the prefix for a variable. it helps to understand the source inventory easier.
+It makes sense to use the role name as the prefix for a variable.
+It helps to understand the source inventory easier.

 **BAD**: use a global variable.